isi-vista/adam/adam_preprocessing/README.md

 1. Create and activate a Python 3.10 Anaconda environment (or your favorite other means of creating a virtual environment): `conda create --name adam-gnn python=3.10`
 2. Install PyTorch and related dependencies: `conda install pytorch torchvision torchaudio cudatoolkit=11.3 -c pytorch`
 3. Install other dependencies: `pip install -r requirements.txt`
+4. (Optional) If you want to run stroke extraction, install the Matlab API.
+On SAGA you can install this using: `cd /nas/gaia/adam/matlab/extern/engines/python && pip install .`.

+## (Optional) Matlab toolboxes
+Assuming you want to run stroke extraction, be sure to install the following two Matlab toolboxes:

+- Image Processing Toolkit
+- Statistics and Machine Learning Toolbox

 # Running
 ## Training